Federal Bureau of Prisons: Juvenile inmates

+As of December 2024, there are 10 juvenile inmates (those under the age of 18) in BOP custody.

 The Bureau contracts with facilities that house juvenile offenders.
 Title 18, U.S.C.
 5039 specifies that "No juvenile committed...may be placed or retained in an adult jail or correctional institution in which he has regular contact with adults incarcerated because they have been convicted of a crime or are awaiting trial on criminal charges."
 The definition includes secure facilities and community-based correctional facilities.
-Federally sentenced juveniles may be moved into federal adult facilities at certain points; juveniles sentenced as adults are moved into adult facilities when they turn 18.
-Juveniles sentenced as juveniles are moved into adult facilities when they turn 21.
+Federally sentenced juveniles may be moved into federal adult facilities at certain points; juveniles sentenced as adults are moved into adult facilities when they turn 18 and juveniles that were sentenced as juveniles are moved into adult facilities when they turn 21.

 Death row inmates

 The Anti-Drug Abuse Act of 1988 reinstituted the federal death penalty.
 On July 19, 1993, the federal government designated the United States Penitentiary, Terre Haute in Indiana as the site of execution for both males and females sentenced to execution.
 The Federal Medical Center, Carswell in Texas holds the female inmates who have been sentenced to death.